-Policy CNP 20 - Improved Community Buildings
+Policy CNP 21 - Improved Community Buildings

-The Youth Club Building, shown on Map 11 - Improved Community Buildings, will be retained and improved as a centre that benefits the children, young people and the wider community in and around Cuckfield.
+The Youth Club Building, London Lane will be retained and improved as a centre that benefits the children, young people and the wider community in and around Cuckfield.

 Monitoring Indicators Targets Condition of playgroup and youth club building, London Lane.
 Fit for purpose building by the end of the Plan period.